 The application process for this year has ended.
 Decisions will be made by mid-December.
-For more information, contact Dr. André Morgan at email@example.com.
+For more information, contact the Programs team at firstname.lastname@example.org.

 Raise Your Hand Texas is entering its fifth year of partnership with the 2016-17 Rice University Education Entrepreneurship Program (REEP).
 The REEP Business Fellowship for School Leaders is an exceptional one-year business training program designed for K-12 educators in the Houston area who want to learn how to apply business theories to the public school setting.
 Graduates complete the program well versed in the business, innovation, organization, and financial management tools they need to develop hands-on solutions to affect powerful change.
 Upon successful completion of all coursework and a rigorous innovation project, participants receive a graduate certificate from the Jesse H. Jones Graduate School of Business.

 The REEP Business Fellowship offers a unique, multidisciplinary approach that goes beyond the traditional educational framework.
 The spring semester will start in February 2016 and consist of evening, day and weekend sessions.
 During the summer, students will join REEP MBA students at the Summer Institute.
 The final months include a combination of skill development, coursework, and cohort-based work.

 Raise Your Hand provides a grant ($8,500 per participant to pay all tuition expenses) as well as a modest stipend for each school leader who is accepted into the program and works in a district meeting the grant requirements.